jeffreycklo/jeffreycklo.github.io/about.md

 - Deploying automated data cleansing pipelines including using Power Automate
 - Presenting findings and data-backed recommendations and providing training to business users

+**Teaching Assistant - The University of Sydney Business School** (2019 - Present)

+- Delivering tutorials, facilitating students, group discussions and practical exercises in the courses
+- A list of units I have taught, including guest lectures, can be found in the [teaching tab](https://jeffreycklo.github.io/teaching)

 **Ambassador - Tableau Software** (2019 - 2020)

 - Ran 4 Tableau workshops to 550+ attendees both on campus and online